martenhc/pkmn-site/README.md

   -- This one's wrapped up [here](https://github.com/martenhc/pkmn-site/blob/develop/src/wrapper/pokedex.ts) and being used mainly because it deals with caching, might remove later.
 - Pokémon Assets CDN -- To get cooler images than the ones returned by PokeAPI

+## CD/CI Pipeline

+This projects gets automatically deployed to Github pages when merges to the `main` branch happen.

 ## Available Scripts

 The project was started using [Create React App](https://create-react-app.dev/).